HHousen/TransformerSum/README.md

 If your files are not `train`, `val`, and `test`, then the `--split_names` argument will let you specify the correct naming pattern.
 The `--source_ext` and `--target_ext` let you specify the file extension of the source and target files respectively.
 These must be different so the process can tell each section apart.

+**Speed: Running Slowly?** There is a `--sentencizer` option to detect sentence boundaries without parsing dependencies.
+Instead of loading a statistical model using `spacy`, this option will initialize the `English` [Language](https://spacy.io/api/language#init) object and add a `sentencizer` to the [pipeline](https://spacy.io/api/language#create_pipe).
+This is much faster than a [DependencyParser](https://spacy.io/api/dependencyparser) but is also less accurate since the `sentencizer` uses a simpler, rule-based strategy.

 ### Script Help

 Output of `python convert_to_extractive.py --help`: